Pressure Cooker Corned Beef with Creamy Horseradish Sauce

 Use the pressure cooker to cook your corned beef for St. Patrick’s Day!
 This tasty Pressure Cooker Corned Beef and the Creamy Horseradish Sauce are low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet friendly.
 Use the Recipes-by-Diet-Type Index to find more recipes like this one.

-Luckily I wanted extra-tender corned beef that would shred apart for a leftover corned beef casserole recipe I’m testing (coming soon!), but for sliced corned beef to enjoy with Creamy Horseradish Sauce, the 90 minutes cooking time should be perfect.
+Luckily I wanted extra-tender corned beef that would shred apart for Leftover Corned Beef Low-Carb Reuben Bake, but for sliced corned beef to enjoy with Creamy Horseradish Sauce, the 90 minutes cooking time should be perfect.